Annuity.org partners with outside experts to ensure we are providing accurate financial content.

 Dollar Cost Averaging Drawbacks and Considerations

-While dollar cost averaging can ensure a prudent average acquisition cost over a period and overcome many of the behavioral biases and momentum traps that plague investors, it has a few situational drawbacks and cautionary considerations.
+While dollar cost averaging can help ensure a prudent average acquisition cost over a period and overcome many of the behavioral biases and momentum traps that plague investors, it has a few situational drawbacks and cautionary considerations.

 Firstly, dollar cost averaging is merely a technique that has the potential to enhance investment performance over time.
 It does not protect against the risk of declining prices and loss of capital.